Drug Interactions

 As a result, one tablet of Reyataz can be taken once a day with a little Norvir instead of two tablets of Reyataz.
 The boosted regimen increases the amount of Reyataz in the body and lowers the chance of developing resistance.
 Several other PIs can be boosted with Norvir.
 This can make the other PIs work better so that you can take lower doses and fewer pills.
 However, Norvir can also cause other types of drugs to have higher levels in the blood.

-Tybost (cobicistat), a boosting agent and one of the drugs in several combination HIV drugs including Genvoya (emtricitabine + tenofovir alafenamide fumarate + elvitegravir + cobicistat), can cause higher levels of other drugs, much like Norvir does.
+Tybost (cobicistat), a boosting agent and one of the drugs in several combination HIV drugs including Genvoya (emtricitabine + tenofovir alafenamide + elvitegravir + cobicistat), can cause higher levels of other drugs, much like Norvir does.
 For more information, see our HIV Drug Chart.

 Unfortunately, increased blood levels of drugs can also cause overdoses or increase side effects.
-If you are taking a drug that slows down liver enzymes, your health care provider may need to adjust the doses of your other medications.
+If you are taking a drug that slows down liver enzymes, your healthcare provider may need to adjust the doses of your other medications.

 Drugs That Speed Up Metabolism